pritimarappan/100-days-of-code/log.md

 ### Day 26: Jul 10, 2017

 **Today's Progress**: Web portfolio completed.
+Object oriented & functional programming completed too.

-**Thoughts**: It was fun when things started working.
+**Thoughts**: It was fun when things started working for the portfolio.
 Spent an hour without realizing the time.

 **Link to work:** https://codepen.io/priti2001/pen/JJXdRO